benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

                 mode, obj_type))
 ```

-Now I think it's more streamlined than the original, though arguably no more clear!
+Now it's more streamlined than the original, though arguably no more clear!

-The other case in pygit where it would make sense to use `match` is when switching on the CLI sub-command, but again it would a simple switch, not making use of the *structural* features:
+The other case in pygit where it would make sense to use `match` is when switching on the CLI sub-command, but again it would be a simple switch, not making use of the *structural* features:

 ```python
 args = parser.parse_args()